-Every now and then a black swan comes along and radically alters the business landscape.
-2020 saw one of the worst black swan events ever – the global pandemic, and it has radically altered so much of life.
-Businesses in almost every industry are being forced to re-evaluate just about every aspect of their businesses.
-Many industries are struggling to survive, and many companies are shutting their doors.
-For those who can ride out the storm, radical changes are being forced upon them and IT is taking a central role in these changes.
+Every so often, a black swan appears and dramatically changes the business world.
+The year 2020 experienced one of the worst black swan events in history – the global pandemic, which has significantly transformed many aspects of life.
+Companies in nearly every sector are being pushed to reassess almost every part of their operations.
+Many industries are fighting to stay afloat, and numerous businesses are closing down.
+For those who can endure the challenges, significant changes are being imposed, with IT playing a key role in these shifts.

 Instead, CIOs need to juggle the above issues with the larger question of how to save money in these radically altered business times.
 However, because of the black swan nature of this event, there might be no better time to find savings amongst vendors and consultants.
 Here are ten areas to look at: